The Federal Tort Claims Act (FTCA) Process

 When a government employee negligently injures another person, the Federal Tort Claims Act (FTCA) governs compensation claims.
 The FTCA process is much different from the standard personal injury claim process, and one misstep can easily put an injured person at risk for case dismissal.

-At Winckler & Harvey, LLP, we have an acute knowledge of these specific situations, especially as they pertain to military and VA medical malpractice cases for active and veteran military members.
+At Winckler & Harvey, PLLC, we have an acute knowledge of these specific situations, especially as they pertain to military and VA medical malpractice cases for active and veteran military members.

 Make sure you work with an experienced attorney when going through this process to protect your potential for maximum compensation.
 Reach our Austin, Texas, office online or by telephone at 512-593-7399 (toll free us) to schedule a free initial consultation.